Jassi2004/-Overlayy-Gen-AI-PS/README.md

 # -Overlayy-Gen-AI-PS

-# Read HOW TO RUN AS THE PROJECT IS STILL IN PROTOTYPE STAGE
+# Read HOW TO RUN as the project is still in prototype stage
+# The code is present in MASTER BRANCH

 # Objective: